Clay oven: Tabun

-Gustaf Dalman (1855–1941), describing the material culture of Palestine in the early 20th century, photographed several types of clay ovens which he saw in use there.
+Gustaf Dalman (1855–1941), describing the material culture of the Holy Land in the early 20th century, photographed several types of clay ovens which he saw in use there.
 Of those ovens used for baking bread, there was the tabun shaped like a large, bottomless earthenware pot turned upside down and fastened permanently to the ground.
 It has a pebbled floor made of either smooth beach pebbles or limestone pebbles.
 The pot-shaped contour was wider at the base and narrower at the top, where the opening was, used both for kindling the fire, and for inserting dough for baking.
 A second, similar type of oven had, in addition to the hole at the top, a second side opening called the "eye of the oven", used for stoking the fire and clearing away the ashes, and closed by a detachable door.
 This type had a ceramic floor.
 Both versions were equipped with a ceramic lid with a handle, used for covering and sealing the top opening (see illustration).
 These ovens were, typically, small in size and were placed within a baking hut to protect them from the elements.
 Some tabun ovens were "dug-ins", half built into the ground and half above-ground.
 Baking was made on the pebbled floor of the oven, after the bowl-like exterior wall of the clay oven that sat over the floor like an inverted cup had been covered, itself, with hot coals and embers scattered with ash, usually placed atop dried cattle dung.